FurboianOS/.github/readme.md

 We are FurboianOS!

-We make a furry based OS based on debian and GNOME
+We make a furry OS based on debian and GNOME